Updated by Mel Lee-Smith | February 7, 2020

 Signs that Your Dog is Able to Get Pregnant

-- Jumping up
+- Tail up

-- Aggression towards others dogs
+- Aggression toward female dogs

 The History of Dog Pregnancy